 - Debts not listed on the debtor’s Chapter 7 forms, unless the creditor knew of the bankruptcy case in time to file a claim.

-- Debts for fraud, embezzlement, or larceny, if the creditor files a complaint in the bankruptcy case.
+- Debts for white collar crimes like fraud, embezzlement, or larceny, if the creditor files a complaint in the bankruptcy case.

 - Debts for domestic support obligations, which include debts for alimony, maintenance, or support, and certain other divorce-related debts, including property settlement debts.